blanqslate/docs/event_planning_playbook.md

 * Establish a concrete plan for ticket sales
 * Have a working event concept (not necessarily a final theme, but definitely some idea) and begin working on promotional materials
 * Construct a vague plan for promotion
+* Setup a sync to talk through above points and flush out any open questions

 ## 1 month out